huynhhaihien/huynhhaihien/README.md

 MySQL • SSMS • C++ • Python

 🎨 I’m also interested in exploring creative fields such as:
-🎶 Music • 🖌️ Drawing • 📸 Photography • 🍰 Baking
+🎶 Music •  📖 Poetry • 📸 Photography • 🍰 Baking • 🖌️ Drawing

 💡 I dream of building AI that doesn’t just compute — but understands and supports, just like J.A.R.V.I.S.